 (2) Troll as soon as possible after ice-out: Landlocked Atlantic salmon chase smelt at ice-out.
 Be ready to troll with live bait or smelt-imitating spoons or wet flies as soon as your target lake is ice free.

 (4) Live bait or artificial lures?
 Smelt-imitating artificial lures are great to catch salmon, but use live bait when possible.
 Let’s face it: live bait looks and swims like the real thing!
 A good live-bait rig consists of a 3-ft long piece of monofilament with a small terminal treble hook and a sliding single hook above it (called a “sliding minnow rig”).
 These rigs are sold pre-made.
 Or you can make your own by searching YouTube for “sliding snell knot”.
 Place one of the hooks of the treble hook into the baitfish’s anal vent and use the sliding hook to pierce its upper lip.
 Adjust the distance and tension between the two hooks such that the baitfish swims straight when pulled through the water, although some anglers like their baitfish to do a slow roll, or even a tight spin (I like the natural look).
 Regardless, use a high-quality swivel to control line twist.
+Another favored approach is to use sown bait.

 (5) Troll around smelt-spawning tributaries: Smelts gather in great numbers around lake tributaries in early spring, waiting to start their spawning migration.
 Landlocked Atlantic salmon congregate in those areas to gorge themselves.
 Increase your catch rate during that short window of time by trolling in those prime areas.
 Inquire with local bait dealers about the timing of the smelt migrations.
 These folks are in the know because of their daily interactions with other anglers.